yun2/pbartifact/Sequel.md

 There was no basis in particular, but we decided to use part_0008.fa, part_0113.fa and part_0765.fa .

-####0765
+###0765

-We chose CLRs that have 25 or more shared 24mer with its reverse complement and made dotplots with itself.
+We chose CLRs that shared 25 or more kinds of 24mer with its reverse complement and made dotplots with itself.

 ```sh